 This is the area you leave alone.
 It gives the eye somewhere to pause and makes the decorated parts feel chosen instead of crowded.

 On a single page, these zones may sit close together.
 On a double-page spread, the bridge zone matters more because the center fold can break the reading path.
-Keep faces, important words, and pull tabs away from the gutter unless the fold is part of the design.
+Keep faces, important words, and pull tabs away from the gutter unless the fold is part of the design and the journal opens flat without force.

 Numbered Routine

 - Pick the story in one sentence.
 Name what the spread is about: "Saturday market," "quiet afternoon," "birthday details," or "things I kept."
-If the story is unclear, choose a smaller story.
+If the sentence needs a comma and three explanations, choose a smaller story.

 - Choose the first-look piece.
 Select one photo, title, card, label, or color block as the focal point.
-Do not choose three.
+The other candidates become support or leave the spread.

 - Reserve the writing zone.
 Place a blank card, draw a rectangle, or keep one margin open.
 If you cannot write comfortably, the spread is not ready for glue.